 Professor Adam Hilton's teaching and research approaches American politics from a comparative and historical perspective.
 More specifically, his scholarship focuses on the intersection of institutional and contentious forms of politics, especially the dynamic interrelationships of social movements and political parties as co-evolutionary forces in American political development.

-He has published in a variety of professional and public venues, including Polity, New Political Science, the Socialist Register, New Labor Forum, the Washington Post, and Jacobin Magazine.
+He has published in a variety of professional and public venues, including Studies in Political Economy, Studies in American Political Development, Polity, New Political Science, the Socialist Register, New Labor Forum, the Washington Post, and Jacobin Magazine.

-He regularly teaches courses on American Politics, US Elections, Parties and Movements, and American Political Development.
+He regularly teaches courses on American Politics, US Elections, Parties and Movements, Inequality, and American Political Development.